-• How can you be sure the identified/planned activities and materials support the learning and guide students directly toward mastery of the lesson objective?
-How do you leverage the high-quality curriculum and materials to plan for activities within a lesson?

-- How will you provide challenging activities and materials for all students in your class? - How will you maintain all students' attention during the lesson? - How will you allow for meaningful student-to-student interaction so that students can learn with and from one another? - What activities and which materials will best set the conditions to evoke student curiosity and suspense? - How will you provide students with choice that is appropriate and aligned to the lesson objective? - How will students create and self-monitor their own learning? - How will you allow for authentic reflection at the close of the learning experience?
+- How can (did) you be sure (ensure) the identified/planned activities and materials support (supported) the learning and guide students directly toward mastery of the lesson objective?
+How do (did) you leverage the high-quality curriculum and materials to plan (planned) for activities within a (the) lesson? - How will (did) you provide challenging activities and materials for all students in your class? - How will (did) you maintain all students' attention during the lesson? - How will (did) you allow for meaningful student-to-student interaction so that students can learn (learned) with and from one another? - What activities and which materials will best set the conditions to evoke student curiosity and suspense?
+(What activities and materials set the conditions and evoked student curiosity and suspense during the lesson?) - How will (did) you provide students with choice that is (was) appropriate and aligned to the lesson objective? - How will (did) students create and self-monitor their own learning? - How will (did) you allow for authentic reflection at the close of the learning experience?